anestisb/android-prepare-vendor/README.md

 ## Introduction
 For latest Android Nexus devices (N5x, N6p, N9 LTE/WiFi), Google is no longer
 providing vendor binary archives to be included into AOSP build tree.
 Officially it is claimed that all vendor proprietary blobs have been moved to `/vendor` partition, which allegedly doesn't need building from users.
-Unfortunately, that is not the case since quite a few vendor executables, DSOs and APKs/JARs required in order to have a fully functional set of images, are present under `/system`, although missing from AOSP public tree.
+Unfortunately, that is not the case since quite a few proprietary executables, DSOs and APKs/JARs located under `/system` are required in order to have a fully functional set of images, although missing from AOSP public tree.
 Additionally, if `vendor.img` is not generated when `system.img` is prepared for build, a few bits are broken that also require manual fixing (various symbolic links between two partitions, bytecode product packages, vendor shared libs dependencies, etc.).